AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 It is the `RollbackConfiguration` that decide when a [Unit of Work](../../messaging-concepts/unit-of-work.md) should rollback the transaction.
 The default `RollbackConfiguration` is to rollback on any type of `Throwable`; the [Unit of Work](../../messaging-concepts/unit-of-work.md) page describes the other options you can choose.
 To adjust the default behaviour, the `registerRollbackConfiguration(String, Function<Configuration, RollbackConfiguration>)` function should be invoked on the `EventProcessingConfigurer`.

+### Configuration Overview
+Sometimes it can be hard to understand the current active configuration.
+For that, you can easily see an overview of the configuration of each Event Processor in [AxonIQ Console](https://www.axoniq.io/products/axoniq-console), once your application is connected to it.
+In addition the AxonIQ Console provides many more features for processors, such as being able to scale your event processor, and monitor the message handlers of your applications.